newtella/stokes/README.md

 Look at **role field** in **users table**.

 ## Screenshots
-Who needs screenshots when you have a demo:
+Who needs screenshots when you have a demo?:

 :cloud: http://104.131.65.75/login